-This study assesses macroeconomic welfare effects in terms of Hicksian equivalent variation
+This study assesses macroeconomic welfare effects in terms of Hicksian equivalent variation of income.
+The scenarios' effects on regional welfare are listed in Table 3 (top panel).
+The

-15 The emissions-intensity reduction targets of those provinces would actually become negative, i.e. allow for increases in emissions intensity.
-However, because we want to preserve incentives for not increasing emissions intensities on the provincial level, we constrain the maximum alleviation for emissions exporting provinces to be the homogenous reduction target of the production-based approach, i.e. 17.4%.
-The provinces that would exceed this alleviation are allocated their baseline emissions intensities, i.e. a 0% reduction target.
+&lt;sup>14 The emissions-intensity reduction targets of those provinces would actually become negative, i.e., allow for increases in emissions intensity.
+However, because we want to preserve incentives for not increasing emissions intensities on the provincial level, we constrain the maximum alleviation for emissions exporting provinces to be the homogenous reduction target of the production-based approach, i.e., 17.4%.
+The provinces that would exceed this alleviation are allocated their baseline emissions intensities, i.e., a zero percent reduction target.